 Here’s a pretzel stick with mini M&M’s and milk chocolate.

 Or you might prefer a brownie pie.

-Okay, below, we have another new item at the Confectionery, the S’mores cereal treat.
+Below we have the S’mores cereal treat.

 Both times I’ve eyed this treat, the cast members told me it was one of the best-tasting treats in the case.
 I rarely try these types of things.